pbiecek/automl_resources/README.md

 ### 2016

+* [A brief Review of the ChaLearn AutoML Challenge](https://docs.google.com/a/chalearn.org/viewer?a=v&pid=sites&srcid=Y2hhbGVhcm4ub3JnfGF1dG9tbHxneDoyYThjZjhhNzRjMzI3MTg4); Isabelle Guyon et al; The ChaLearn AutoML Challenge team conducted a large scale evaluation of fully automatic, black-box learning machines for feature-based classification and regression problems.
+The test bed was composed of 30 data sets from a wide variety of application domains and ranged across different types of complexity.
+Over six rounds, participants succeeded in delivering AutoML software capable of being trained and tested without human intervention.
+Although improvements can still be made to close the gap between human-tweaked and AutoML models, this competition contributes to the development of fully automated environments by challenging practitioners to solve problems under specific constraints and sharing their approaches; the platform will remain available for post-challenge submissions at http://codalab.org/AutoML.

 * [Entity Embeddings of Categorical Variables](https://arxiv.org/pdf/1604.06737.pdf); Cheng Guo and Felix Berkhahn; We map categorical variables in a function approximation problem into Euclidean spaces, which are the entity embeddings of the categorical variables. ...
 As entity embedding defines a distance measure for categorical variables it can be used for visualizing categorical data and for data clustering.

 ### 2013